Welcome to Lars "Stockis" Liljeryd website,

 This one I rebuilt with a Warn winch, fat 33" Cooper offroad tyres, Bushwacker fender flares and specially designed aluminium wheels that has only a small offset as not to impair the scrub-radius steering geometry.
 The much wider track offers a roll-over angle in excess of 50 degrees, good for stable and safe Jeep mountain climbing!

-Me and Ninna was recently off-roading in the Italian West Alp mountains where we were exploring old closed-down military mountain roads that had not been used for nearly 100 years.
+Me and my girlfriend were off-roading in the Italian West Alp mountains where we were exploring old closed-down military mountain roads that had not been used for nearly 100 years.
 The narrow tracks are very dangerous and careless drivers has gone over the steep cliff-edges...

 It was a fantastic experience dwindling along on top of mountain ridges or going through narrow flooded mountain tunnels.
 The sights were incredible, something that we will never forget.

-Swapped my Jeep for a luxury SUV, the HUMMER H2.
-It's like driving around with my living-room or sailing a three ton ship on wheels, looking down at the surrounding traffic.
-This is a BIG SUV making all other SUVs look embarrassingly small.
+I swapped my Jeep for a large SUV, the HUMMER H2.
+It was like driving around with my living-room or sailing a three ton ship on wheels, looking down at the surrounding traffic.

 The HUMMER H2 is a much better design than my previous Jeep, having a Vortec 6 liter V8 of 325 hp and Turbo Hydramatic 4-speed automatic gearbox with overdrive.
 The transfer-case has a 33:1 crawl ratio in low gear.
 Electric differential locks in both rear-axle and in the transfer-case.
 Vented ABS disk-breaks gives good stopping power.